handsomevictor/VictorCanTradeVeryWell/README.md

 vtw.LimitRelated(choice='customize', date=yesterday, direction='higher', percentage=0.09).result
 ```

-**Now you can see directly which A-share stocks skyrocketed by 9% yesterday and their corresponding industries (in DataFrame type).**
+**Now you can see directly which A-share stocks skyrocketed by 9% yesterday and their corresponding industries.**